ProfessorKazarinoff/gradeconversion/README.md

 # gradeconversion
 A Python script to convert grades from the WileyPlus.com online homework tool to the D2L learning management system.
-Uses a great python package called [**gooey**](https://github.com/chriskiehl/Gooey) to produce a GUI that runs the script.
+Uses a great Python package called [**gooey**](https://github.com/chriskiehl/Gooey) to produce a GUI that runs the script.

 ## Installation